 We spent 20 hours researching the most popular and unique sports tickets websites, considering how transparent their prices and fees are, their return policies, and their buyer and seller guarantees.

 Rather than use confusing percentage points or divide out all the shipping and processing fees, we instead found the same ticket on each website and noted how much the fees were on top of that.
 That way, we could give you an exact dollar amount rather than a rough estimate, and take this into account in our final rankings.
 A cheap ticket isn't worth much if you have to pay heavy fees on top!

 You should note that shipping fees sometimes vary by how you choose to receive your ticket, whether it’s shipped in the mail, sent electronically or picked up at the event.
 The ability to use will call is oftentimes up to the discretion of the arena or stadium, not the ticket website.

-We also checked to see if each website has a rewards program as well as whether it offers parking passes, has a mobile app, lets you set ticket alerts or uses interactive seating charts.
+We also checked to see if each website has a rewards program as well as whether it has a mobile app, lets you set ticket alerts or uses interactive seating charts.
 You can sell tickets on many of these sites, and some will even buy your tickets directly from you.

 We favored websites with low resale fees.
 Return policies are generally the same across all the websites – you can’t get your money back unless the event is flat-out canceled.
 Tickets to rescheduled concerts aren’t usually eligible for refunds.

 In addition, we checked whether each site is intuitive to use and offers ticket alerts and interactive seating maps.